kubesphere/website/content/.history/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere_20220517171743.md

 ## Install a Load Balancer using Keepalived and HAProxy

 For a production environment, you have to prepare an external load balancer for your cluster with multiple control plane nodes.
 If you do not have a load balancer, you can install it using Keepalived and HAProxy.
-If you are provisioning a development or testing environment by installing a cluster with a control plane node, please skip this section.
+If you are provisioning a development or testing environment by installing a single-master cluster, please skip this section.

 ### Yum Install